Proactive Security for the Code Gen Era

 Jake Storm

-Partner
+General Partner

-Jake Storm is a Partner at Felicis.
-Prior to joining Felicis, Jake was an investor at IVP where he partnered with companies including from Papaya Global, Lyra Health, Whoop, and CircleCI.
+Jake Storm is a General Partner at Felicis.
+Prior to joining Felicis, Jake was an investor at IVP where he partnered with companies including Papaya Global, Lyra Health, Whoop, and CircleCI.
 Before IVP, Jake spent several years in investment banking at Jefferies and enterprise software sales at Qualtrics and Zuora.
 Jake received a Bachelor of Science degree in finance from Brigham Young University.

 How has your upbringing shaped your worldview?